ethereum/EIPs/EIPS/eip-draft_Pull_Oracle_Interface.md

 ## Simple Summary

-A standard interface for pull oracles for pricing/numeric data.
+A standard interface for numeric pull oracles.

 ## Abstract